Advancing Ocean Stewardship. 50 Years of BOEM Ecological Assessment

 Advancing Ocean Stewardship Through Science

-BOEM’s Environmental Studies Program (ESP) aims to achieve ocean stewardship through rigorous scientific research, aligning with the agency’s core mission of responsibly managing energy and mineral development on the U.S. Outer Continental Shelf (OCS) while prioritizing environmental considerations.
-This approach further supports the Department of Interior‘s broader land stewardship goals, fostering collaboration between the federal government and ocean users to collectively manage natural resources with mutual respect.
+BOEM’s Environmental Studies Program (ESP) achieves ocean stewardship through rigorous scientific research.
+Aligning with the agency’s core mission of responsibly managing energy and mineral development on the U.S. Outer Continental Shelf (OCS).
+Simultaneously, prioritizing environmental considerations.
+This approach further supports the Department of Interior‘s broader land stewardship goals.
+In brief, fostering collaboration between the federal government and ocean users to collectively manage natural resources with mutual respect.

 A Practical Approach to Environmental Studies Program (ESP)

-The Environmental Studies Program (ESP) actively conducts, finances, and oversees comprehensive scientific research aimed at guiding policy decisions regarding the development of energy and mineral resources on the Outer Continental Shelf (OCS).
-Collaborating with BOEM staff across offices and regions, ESP scientists identify critical research topics and information needs to ensure responsible offshore energy and mineral resource management, having invested over $1.25 billion in research since its establishment.
+The Environmental Studies Program (ESP) actively conducts, finances, and oversees comprehensive scientific research.
+To that end, the aim is guiding policy decisions regarding the development of energy and mineral resources on the Outer Continental Shelf (OCS).
+With attention to collaborating with BOEM staff across offices and regions, ESP scientists identify critical research topics and information needs.
+Subsequently, their actions ensure responsible offshore energy and mineral resource management.
+For the purpose of environmental stewardship over $1.25 billion in research has been invested supporting program management.

 BOEM Mission Flexibility

 Continued program priorities are subject to change as the political climate varies.
-For continued success, ESP must be flexible in its ability to satisfy new priorities.
+For continued success, ESP remains flexible in its ability to satisfy new priorities.
 ESP data supports BOEM role as a resource management agency.
 Historically, ESP studies focus on active or planned offshore energy or mineral development needs.
 Study data is limited in scope to a defined area and does not address scientific study beyond.
-Broadening the scope to areas outside the development area would expand vital baseline information that can be applied to future areas subject to development.
+Broadening the scope to areas outside the development area will expand vital baseline information applicable to future locations subject to development.

 The People and Evolving Priorities Behind Advancing Ocean Stewardship Through ESP